Yos83/LSTM_generate_music/README.md

-# Deep Learning Specialization on Coursera
+# Deep Learning Specialisation on Coursera
 Deep Learning Specialisation 2024 by Andrew Ng on Coursera

 ## Background and objectives